-- No treatment may be necessary as up to half of people get better without any treatment.
+No treatment may be necessary as up to half of people get better without any treatment.
 This can take between two and six months but if the chalazion is not causing you any problems, it is probably best just to watch and wait.
+Further treatment options include:

-- Hot compresses help to ease discomfort.
+- Warm compresses are a home treatment that help to ease discomfort.
 Hold a clean flannel that has been in hot water gently but firmly against the closed eye for 5-10 minutes, 3-4 times a day.
 Sometimes this warmth and slight pressure is enough to soften the contents of the fluid-filled swelling (cyst), helping it drain more easily.
 (The water should be hot but comfortable and not scalding.)

 - Antibiotic ointments, drops and medicines are not recommended as they do not make any difference - the contents of the cyst are infection-free (sterile).

 - Massage of the cyst after using a hot compress can encourage the cyst to drain.
-Do this gently, with a clean finger or cotton bud, in the direction of the eyelashes.
+To do this, gently massage with a clean finger or cotton bud, in the direction of the eyelashes.